Raiganj railway station: History

 The 2240 m-long Farakka Barrage carries a rail-cum-road bridge across the Ganges.
-The rail bridge was opened in 1971 thereby linking the Barharwa–Azimganj–Katwa loop to Mala Town, New Jalpaiguri and other railway stations in North Bengal.
+The rail bridge was opened in 1971, linking the Barharwa–Azimganj–Katwa loop to Mala Town, New Jalpaiguri and other railway stations in North Bengal.

 List of available trains

 Raiganj railway station is on the Barsoi–Radhikapur branch line.
 One express train Radhikapur Express & Kulik Express are available for reaching Kolkata.
-Besides these couple of Katihar bound local passenger trains and a Siliguri-bound DMU passenger and Radhikapur - Telta DMU can also be availed.
-Present C.M of West Bengal Mamata Banerjee during her reign as a railways minister announced couple of railways projects for Raiganj which will definitely boost the communication.
+Delhi Bound Daily link express also available from Raiganj which service is postponed after COVID-19 lockdown.
+Besides these couple of Katihar bound 3 local passenger trains and a Siliguri-bound DMU passenger and Radhikapur–Telta DMU can also be availed.
+Present C.M. of West Bengal Mamata Banerjee during her reign as a railways minister announced couple of railways projects for Raiganj which will definitely boost the communication.